 840 total clock hours completed in 70 weeks of instruction

-Classes will meet Thursday evenings from 4:00pm-10:00pm with varying days/times for clinical and precepting hours
+Classes will meet on Thursday evenings from 4:00 pm to 10:00 pm with varying days/times for clinical and precepting hours

 The class size is limited to 30 students.